Why Do Neural Response Generation Models Prefer Universal Replies?: Analysis of Seq2Seq Models for NRG

 On the basis of Eq.~\ref{equ:prox_step1} and Lemma 4, for any reply $y$ not belonging to universal replies, the Eq.~\ref{equ:prox} can be further deducted as:

 where $\epsilon=\epsilon_1 + \epsilon_2 > 0$, which is also a sufficiently small positive value.
-Thus, optimizing the \textit{word ordering probability} for the non-universal replies is somewhat equivalent to maximizing $p(y|\mathcal{S}(y))$.
+Thus, optimizing the \textit{word ordering probability} for the non-universal replies is partially equivalent to maximizing $p(y|\mathcal{S}(y))$.
 In fact the term $p(y|\mathcal{S}(y))$ is the language model probability and it is irrelevant with the query $x$~\cite{Maning2009An}.
-In the sequential models, it is performed as $\prod_{t} p(y_t|y_{1:t-1},\mathcal{S}(y))$, that the sequences are generated based only on previously outputted words.
-This equation indicates that optimizing the mainly seeks the grammatical competence based on the selected words.
+In the sequential models, it is performed as $\prod_{t} p(y_t|y_{1:t-1},\mathcal{S}(y))$, in other words the sequences are generated based only on previously outputted words.
+This equation indicates the model optimization mainly seeks grammatical competence based on the selected words.